SeamusFinlayson/owlbear-measure/README.md

 ## How it works

-- Select the Segmentable Ruler tool in the toolbar
+- Select the Segmentable Ruler tool in the toolbar or use the shortcut Z
-- Drag a token or select a place in the map to make a measurement
+- Drag a token or select a place on the map to make a measurement
 - Press Z to start a new segment
-- Press X to remove the last last segmentation
+- Press X to remove the last segment
-- Release the token to move it to the new position
+- Release the token to move it to the current position
-- Press escape to return the token to its previous position
+- Press escape to return the token to its initial position

 ## Benefits

 - Snaps tokens to grid based on token position instead of pointer position
 - Allows for complex paths with many segments to be measured
 - Easy to create new segments and remove unwanted segments
-- Works with all grid types and measurement
+- Works with all grid and measurement types
 - Hides measurements for hidden tokens

 ## Limitations